Acoustic Guitar Tonewood Guide

 Maple Top - Andertons Music Co.

-Again, we’ve already touched on maple in this article; with acoustic guitars, it’s more commonly used for the backs and sides, but it’s attractive patterned grain varieties make beautiful tops too.
+We’ve already touched on maple in this article; in acoustic guitars, it’s more commonly used for the backs and sides, but its attractive patterned grain varieties make for beautiful tops too.

 Summary: bright, immediate tone with excellent projection that suits amplified performance.
 Light, golden colour with a rich variety of distinct grain types.